mackelab/sbi-ice/README.md

     exp
     gt_version
     anomalies_overwrite = True
-    layer_bounds_overwrite = True
+    layer_bounds_overwrite = True for "calib_sims" / False for "layer_sims"
-    noise_dist_overwrite = True/False
+    noise_dist_overwrite = True for "calib_sims" / False for "layer_sims"
-    sim_or_calib = "layer_sims"/"calib_sims"
+    sim_or_calib = "calib_sims"/"layer_sims"
 ```

 We then find any anomalous results in `.layer_sims`.
 Keep everything the same, and make sure `layer_bounds_overwrite=False` and `noise_dist_overwite = False`.
 This can be sped up given access to multiple CPU cores by running `sbatch submit_calibrate_sims.sh` on SLURM or `source submit_calibrate_sims.sh` locally.

 ### 3. Noise model and best fitting layer selection

 Our inference workflow requires only one layer out of each simulation to be the observed value, and so we select the best fitting layer (by MSE).
 This is done for all simulations in a single job using the script `sbi_ice/runs/select_layers.py`.
-This can be parallelized across all the simulation jobs using `sbi_ice_runs/submit_select_layers_local.sh` or `sbi_ice/runs/submit_select_layers_slurm.sh`
+This can be parallelized across all the simulation jobs using `sbi_ice_runs/select_all_layers_local.sh` or `sbi_ice/runs/select_all_layers_slurm.sh`
 The rest of the workflow takes in one processed layer file for all simulations - the per-job files can be combined and saved into one file using `notebooks/workflow/combine_pickles.ipynb`

 To reproduce the results reported in the paper, you can [download the posteriors and processed simulation data](https://doi.org/doi:10.5281/zenodo.10245153), and save the respective files in `out`.